Sutured ECH is a natural invariant: (by C. H. Taubes)

 \subsubsection{Limits as $T\to\infty$}

 Lemma \ref{lem:monopoles-16} has an analog on the large $T$ versions of $Y_T$.
 The precise statement will appear momentarily.
-By way of background, assume in the case $T<\infty$, the submanifold $N$ is a union of two parts, $M\cup N_T$ with the parameter $t$ from Section \ref{ssec:setup} having values $\pm 1$ on the boundary of the closure of $M$, and $\pm T$ on the boundary of the closure of $N_T$.
+By way of background, assume in the case $T<\infty$, the submanifold $N$ is a union of two parts, $M\cup N_T$ with the parameter $t$ from Section \ref{ssec:setup} having values in $[-1,1]$ on the boundary of the closure of $M$, and in the interval $[-T,T]$ on the boundary of the closure of $N_T$.
 Likewise, the parameter $\tau$ has value $0$ on the boundary of the closure of $M$ and it has value $T$ on the boundary of the closure of $N_T$.
 In comparison to the body of this article, $M$ denotes the interior of a sutured contact manifold with connected suture.
+The case $T < \infty$ is shown in Figure~\ref{fig:a-m_union_nt}.